Australia regulator to review price hike in COVID-19 antigen tests - NewsBreak

 Australia approved more than a dozen rapid antigen test kits and a majority of them are from China.

-Hangzhou Biotest Biotech (688767.SS), whose rapid antigen test was approved in Australia in October, said orders for its product from the country increased significantly in December and the trend continued in early January.
+Hangzhou Biotest Biotech, whose rapid antigen test was approved in Australia in October, said orders for its product from the country increased significantly in December and the trend continued in early January.

 “The increased demand has put some pressure on the company’s production, but we still can cope with it,” a Hangzhou Biotest representative told Reuters.